Gluten-Free Lifestyle Support – Why it’s important and ways to find it

 Is it just me or can gluten-free support groups be mean?
 I’ve been in some groups where the mere mention of accidentally being exposed to gluten causes others to attack your ability to be responsible.
 I’m sorry, living gluten-free if hard (especially with the way the food industry is set up), exposure is bound to happen.
-I’m enduring some pretty tough symptoms right now, please support me, not shame me.
+If I am enduring some pretty tough symptoms I need support, not shame.

 In-Person Gluten-Free Lifestyle Support

 While online gluten-free lifestyle support is important, nothing beats an in-person connection.

 Finding people who are similar to you to meet-up with can be helpful not to mention makes socializing easier.
 I’d recommend checking MeetUp out for gluten-free groups around your area.
 If you’re in college, I’d also suggest looking to see if your campus has any gluten-free support clubs.
 If you can’t find either near you, consider starting one.